-The Executive Committee Members of the Company participate, as all other employees of the Company, in a mandatory and collective supplementary pension scheme with defined contributions on the condition that they terminate their career in the Company, in accordance with the provisions of the Act of June 8th, 1999 on the Régimes Complémentaires de Pension.
+The Executive Committee Members of the Company participate, as all other employees of the Company, in a mandatory and collective supplementary pension scheme with defined contributions, in accordance with the provisions of the Act of June 8th, 1999 on the Régimes Complémentaires de Pension.
 This scheme is outsourced to an insurer.